andrewrk/libsoundio/README.md

  0. Create a test for input stream overflow handling.
  0. Allow calling functions from outside the callbacks as long as they first call lock and then unlock when done.
- 0. add len arguments to APIs that have char *
-    - replace strdup with `soundio_str_dupe`
  0. write detailed docs on buffer underflows explaining when they occur, what state changes are related to them, and how to recover from them.
- 0. Consider testing on FreeBSD
- 0. In ALSA do we need to wake up the poll when destroying the in or out stream?
  0. Detect PulseAudio server going offline and emit `on_backend_disconnect`.
- 0. Custom allocator support
-    - default allocator mlock memory
  0. Support for stream icon.
     - PulseAudio: XDG icon name
     - WASAPI: path to .exe, .dll, or .ico
     - CoreAudio: CFURLRef image file
- 0. clean up API and improve documentation
-    - make sure every function which can return an error documents which errors it can return

 ## Planned Uses for libsoundio